appanp/supply-chain-fundas/supply_chain_terminology.md

 **Pick-to-Box**: Pick-to-box is an order picking technique that consists of retrieving goods from their locations and consolidating several orders at the same time.
 That is, operators place products directly in the boxes that will be sent to end customers.
 With this method, three processes are carried out at once: order picking, consolidation and packing.
 For more info, refer to [this link](https://www.mecalux.com/blog/pick-to-box)

 **Pick-to-Light System**: Pick to light is a type of order-fulfillment technology designed to improve picking accuracy and efficiency, while simultaneously lowering your labor costs.
 Notably, pick to light is paperless; it employs alphanumeric displays and buttons at storage locations, to guide your employees in light-aided manual picking, putting, sorting, and assembling.
+For more info, refer to [this link](https://www.lucasware.com/what-is-a-pick-to-light-system-and-how-does-voice-compare/).

 - [AIOI has developed Pick to Light System applying Microwave Remote Power Transfer technology first time in the industry.](https://hello-aioi.com/en/news_events/news/aioi-has-developed-pick-to-light-system-applying-microwave-remote-power-transfer-technology-first-time-in-the-industry/)